topShotZexN/InstaCrypt/README.md

 I cannot guarantee reliability or security of the malware application.
 I am open to criticism, if anyone has any improvements for the cryptographic technique or general implementation, feel free to submit a pull.

-Decrypter will soon be added along with various descriptions.
+Decryptor is just a couple of java files.
+In order to decrypt your files, run Main.java in main package.
+The best way is to run it using command line interface.
+It will take two arguments, first one is path to AES key file and second one is directory which contains the files.
+Both the path should be passed to main method as string i.e. in double quotes.

-There will be no User Interface for Decryptor atleast for now
+There is no User Interface for Decryptor atleast for now.